BSM3G/MCM_GetXsec/README.md

 There are a few values that can be changed to get different results.
 First is the options.

 There is a variable, `shown_list` that is a list of all the possible values that can be shown in the table.
-The ones you wish to have in your output are put into `shown_wants'.
+The ones you wish to have in your output are put into `shown_wants`.
 Simply put all of the options you want into the `shown_wants` array.
 Be warned, the program only looks for rows that have values in each column, so if certain options are picked, samples may be ignored because they don't have a value in every column.